Time to Read: 8 minutes

 - Confidence in knowing that no-one should notice you are wearing anything

 - Some brands offer wireless connection to mobile phones etc. with these – although the antenna required makes it a little bigger than the smallest ones on the market.

-- One model – the Siemens Insio 7 Bx even allows directionality for significant improvement in hearing in background noise.
+- Singia has a range that allows for simulated directionality for a better than average improvement in hearing in background noise.
 It is quite an expensive premium option though.

 - Improved hearing in quiet

 - The ability to wear headphones over the hearing aids -comfortable

 - Excellent Bass reproduction due to blocking off the ear – great for some hearing loss and actually problematic for hearing loss, where the low pitched hearing is normal or close to normal.